-A clean dataset is sent to Eurostat in early October of the relevant year.
+A clean dataset is required by Regulation to be sent to Eurostat no later than 5th October of the relevant year.
 Eurostat perform a number of validation checks and if necessary send a list of queries back to the CSO for resolution.
 When all of the queries have been cleared in all the participating countries, Eurostat publish EU results in mid-December.

-The CSO releases detailed results: Information Society Statistics - Enterprises.
+The CSO releases detailed results in Q4: Information Society Statistics - Enterprises.